mame82/misc/luca_traceIds.md

 **To sum up: If the same 'trace IDs' are used across multiple requests, they could correlated to the same unique user device along with the meta-data contained in the request, even if the device IP address has changed throughout successive requests.**

 _Note: I was using the terms `user` and `device` interchangeably, because the user's `tracing secret` from which the IDs are generated, is unique per device.
 While calculated `trace IDs` are related to the luca-user, they do not reveal any contact data.
 Yet, it should be clear that `trace IDs` meet all requirements to serve as unique device identifier.
-The circumstance that many `trace IDs` could be generated per device, doe not change this fact!_
+The circumstance that many `trace IDs` could be generated per device, does not change this fact!_

 The `trace ID set` which gets sent every 3 seconds, continuously grows, as a newly generated `trace ID` is added every 60 seconds (the interval in which trace IDs are re-generated).
 For the tracing secret, the documentation states the following: